revel/revel/manual/routing.md

 	POST   /hotels/{<[0-9]+>id}   Hotels.Save

 Routes may also specify a regular expression with their parameters to restrict what they may match.
-The regular expression goes between <brackets>, before the name.
+The regular expression goes between `<angle brackets>`, before the name.

 In the example, we restrict the Hotel ID to be numerical.